Now accepting applications until May 25!

-Project Chimney: Site-Based Art Learning invites Palisades Charter High School students to engage with local preservation work through the Palisades Fire Memorial.
-Offered as a community-benefit educational program, the opportunity is available to a small cohort of students at no cost to families.
+Project Chimney: Site-Based Art Learning invites high school students to engage with local preservation work through the Palisades Fire Memorial.
+Offered as a community-benefit educational program, the opportunity is available to a small cohort of students from Palisades Charter High School, Malibu High School, and other fire-affected educational institutions at no cost to families.

-The Pali High Summer '26 Cohort includes 12 students and meets every Wednesday in June.
+The Site-Based Art Learning Summer '26 Cohort includes 12 students and meets Wednesdays in June/July.

 June 10